sfigg/commercialization-public/manufacture/desktop/download-winpe--windows-pe.md

 Before you can use [WinPE,](winpe-intro.md) you'll have to create a bootable WinPE USB flash drive, CD, DVD, or virtual hard drive.

-Files to create WinPE media are distributed as part of the [Windows Assessment and Deployment Kit,](http://go.microsoft.com/fwlink/?LinkId=526803) and are downloaded when you install the ADK with the **Deployment tools** and **Windows Preinstallation Environment** options selected.
+Files to create WinPE media are distributed as part of the [Windows Assessment and Deployment Kit,](http://go.microsoft.com/fwlink/?LinkId=526803) and are downloaded when you [install the ADK](https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install) with the **Deployment tools** and **Windows Preinstallation Environment** options selected.

-## Download WinPE and create bootable media

-### Download and Install the Windows ADK
+## Download and Install the Windows ADK

 To start working with WinPE, download and install the [Windows Assessment and Deployment Kit (ADK)](http://go.microsoft.com/fwlink/?LinkId=526803).
 During installation, select the following features: